Skip to main content

 Require a PROMPT field:

-rule ask-before-deploy {
+rule ask-before-reset {

 ASK execution

-IF command CONTAINS "npm publish"
+IF command CONTAINS "git reset --hard"

-MESSAGE "Publishing requires approval."
+MESSAGE "Hard reset requires approval."

 }